IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

-# Discover and test the Financial Risk Management API
+# Part B: Discover and test the Financial Risk Management API

 1. Read the documentation about the implemented [Financial Risk Management System].